microsoft/FluidFramework/BREAKING.md

 ### SharedComponentFactory and PrimedComponentFactory changes

 Class definitions for SharedComponentFactory and PrimedComponentFactory have been updated.
 Both now specify a required `type: string` parameter in their constructors.

+### Change to the ErrorType enum on IError

+`ErrorType.connectionError` has been replaced by the more granular set of `genericNetworkError`, `accessDeniedError`, and `fileNotFoundError`.

+Corresponding interfaces have been introduced as well: `IGenericNetworkError`, `IAccessDeniedError`, and `IFileNotFoundError`;
+they are functionally identical to the former `IConnectionError`, just differentiated for ease of use.

 ## 0.15 Breaking Changes